Skip to contents

 • Unrestricted mixed-frequency regression: "unrestricted".

-• Parametric MIDAS-style weighting: "expalmon", "beta", and "legendre".
+• Parametric MIDAS-style weighting: "expalmon" and "beta".

 This vignette uses a simple monthly-to-quarterly simulation so the differences between these approaches are easy to see.